The Origins of Off-Centre Massive Black Holes in Dwarf Galaxies: Simulations

 Thermal feedback due to accretion is injected to the nearest 32 particles along the SPH kernel.
 We disable cooling for the heated particles over the duration of each particle's own timestep (typically $10^3-10^4$ yr) which mimics the continuous deposition of feedback energy.
 The feedback energy is proportional to the mass accretion rate $\dot M$, assuming a radiative efficiency of $\epsilon_r = 0.1$ and a feedback coupling efficiency of $\epsilon_f$ = 0.02.
 All accretion and feedback parameters have been rigorously tested \citep[see][]{Tremmel17} and produce galaxies which match observed scaling relations such as $M_{\rm BH} - \sigma$, stellar mass - halo mass, and mass-metallicity.
 We also point out that the MBHs in the dwarf galaxies we present here undergo very little accretion, due to their wandering nature, so effects due to our choice of subgrid models will be minimal.

 A critical component of our black hole model is dynamical friction (DF).
 This force acts to ``drag'' black holes, which are far more massive than the sea of stars they exist within, to galaxy centers (and keep them there).
 Cosmological simulations do not resolve the small scales at which DF acts, because the particle sizes are fairly comparable (within an order of magnitude of each other).
 We have implemented a subgrid DF model \citep{Tremmel15} based on the Chandrasekhar formula \citep{Chandrasekhar43, Binney08} which estimates the density of stars and dark matter within the unresolved space and adds an additional acceleration, acting as drag on the MBH.
 This mechanism allows us to accurately trace the dynamics of MBHs in galaxies, which become complicated during mergers and interactions.
 Black holes which become off-center experience realistic orbital timescales, which may or may not be shorter than a Hubble time.
+We do not include gas particles in the dynamical friction calculation; due to the collisional nature of gas, it may exhibit different dynamical behaviours compared to collisionless particles.
+The most realistic portrayal of the galactic potential is reflected by the particles not subject to hydrodynamical forces.

 Dynamical friction sinking timescales are dependent on black hole mass, and we acknowledge that the seed masses of IMBHs in the early universe are unknown to orders of magnitude.
 In these simulations, we form black holes via rapid collapse and accretion of gas, which occurs in the most overdense regions.
 At times multiple BH particles form at once in the same region, which results in their immediate merger.
 This process creates an approximate initial mass function (see Figure 1 of \citet{Bellovary19}) with initial black hole masses ranging from the simulation seed mass ($2.5-5 \times 10^4$\msun) to above $10^6$\msun.
 These values bracket the high end of the range of theorized seed masses.
 High masses result in more efficient dynamical friction, so an overestimate of seed masses would {\em overestimate} the number of central MBHs.
 The fraction of wandering MBHs in dwarfs presented here can thus be seen as a lower limit to the true number, which could be much higher if the black hole seeds were orders of magnitude less massive.